 The calorific content of non-vegan baked goods is high because they’re packed with cream and butter.
 Cutting out those calorie-laden ingredients can make a difference to your waistline.
-(Vegan alternatives are not necessarily healthier so be careful.
-They can still contain plenty of sugar and some alternatives can be calorific, such as avocado.)

 Another reason to eat vegan is that animals in the food chain are subject to infection from their dismal living conditions.
 Preventative antibiotics routinely used on factory-farmed animals move into the human food chain.

 Medical professionals are warning us about the ‘antibiocalypse’.
 This overuse of antibiotics means they’re becoming less effective.
 Eliminating them from our food is a smart step.

 Last but not least, a vegan lifestyle is kinder to animals and the environment.
 Going vegan or part-vegan is one of the best ways to support animal welfare and the wider environment.